-LWD – The League of Women Designers is a member-led professional forum that exists to elevate women in interdisciplinary design and benefit the larger design community.
+LWD – The League of Women Designers was a member-led professional forum that existed to elevate women in interdisciplinary design and benefit the larger design community.
+We did this by:

-Increasing visibility of women in the design field through panel discussions, exhibitions, public lectures, and our online presence etc.
+Increasing visibility of women in the design field through panel discussions, exhibitions, public lectures, and our online presence

 LWD – pronounced [LAWD] – giving nod to the origin of the group name – League of Awesome Women Designers.